tarkah/riff-wave-reader/README.md

     // Print header info
     reader.print_info();

-    let data = reader.data()?.collect::<Vec<u8>>();
+    // Option 1, iterate over all data bytes let data = reader.data()?.collect::<Vec<u8>>();

+    // Option 2, get the underlying reader, positioned at the start of the
+    // data block
+    let reader = reader.into_reader();

-    // Do stuff with data...
+    // Do stuff with data / reader...

     Ok(())
 }